During your Tenancy

 Photos – Please note that all routine inspections will include taking photos of the property, both internal and external.

 Rent reviews usually occur prior to the expiry of your Tenancy Agreement and are adjusted in accordance with market conditions.
-If you are on a fixed-term tenancy your rent cannot be increased during the lease term unless an increase has been written into a lease.
+If you are on a fixed term tenancy your rent cannot be increased during the lease term unless an increase has been written into a lease.
 Where a rental increase is to take place, your property manager must provide you with 60 days written notice.
-You will receive this notification via post and email.

 Breaking your Lease